Go (programming language): Syntax

 Methods may return multiple values, and returning a result, err pair is the conventional way a method indicates an error to its caller in Go.
 (Note: Usually, exactly one of the result and error values has a value other than the type's zero value; sometimes both do, as when a read or write can only be partially completed, and sometimes neither, as when a read returns 0 bytes.
 See Semipredicate problem: Multivalued return.)
 Go adds literal syntaxes for initializing struct parameters by name and for initializing maps and slices.
 As an alternative to C's three-statement for loop, Go's range expressions allow concise iteration over arrays, slices, strings, maps, and channels.

 Keywords

-Go contains the following keywords, of which there are 25:
+Go contains the following 25 keywords: